 Still it’s not nearly as bad as you might expect.
 It’s possible to get excellent results from the Elmar, almost indistinguishable from what you get from modern lenses.
 It’s just that this performance is limited to narrower circumstances than with something more contemporary.
 Outside of forgiving conditions you’ll end up with a more or less pronounced vintage look.
 Depending on how you feel about that the Elmar could be a very nice choice indeed, or one that falls short.

 Before dissecting let me just also note that with any lens there is variation in performance from copy to copy.
 And that’s something that’s going to be even more true with a lens as old as this one.
 The state the lens is in can have as much impact on the performance as the original design.
 So the evaluation of the performance written below is more of an analysis of my particular copy than anything else.

-My particular copy is somewhat hazy and has a few cleaning marks on the front element (old lenses have much softer glass/coatings so it’s unusual to find ones totally without marks).
+My copy of the Elmar is somewhat hazy and has a few cleaning marks on the front element (old lenses have much softer glass/coatings so it’s unusual to find ones totally without marks).
 I’m sure a lens in better shape could offer improved output, not to mention versions produced more recently with more sophisticated techniques.
 I’m equally convinced though that there are also plenty of copies performing worse (surely even ones that look cleaner; if they’ve seen rough times in other ways).
 Overall I’m guessing my copy’s a representative, if not quite perfectly performing early Elmar.

 With that out of the way – let’s figure out how it performs.

-The Elmar holds its own surprisingly well in terms of resolution.
+My Elmar holds its own surprisingly well in terms of resolution.
 Details are reproduced well in the central portion of the frame, already at wider apertures.
 There’s a bit of unevenness moving out towards the sides and the midfield is a little indistinct with the edges actually being a little bit sharper*.
 Corners are rather soft though.
 The overall frame isn’t quite up to par to modern glass, but you actually need to look closely to notice.